NEWBORN PHOTOGRAPHY SAFETY

 Prop Choice The choice of props is important.
 Objects used should be comfortable and not pose any risk to baby.
 Items made from fragile material such as glass should never be used.
 Props should be inspected regularly for wear and tear for example, to monitor for any sharp edges and baskets, buckets and containers should be weighted as necessary to ensure stability and suitably padded to ensure baby is not resting against an uncomfortable surface.

-In the image above, the box has a blanket making a level support for baby to lie in there are an angle.
-She also has a soft pillow under her head and around the corners of the box ensuring her head is fully supported and not touching anything hard.
+In the images above, the props have a fur making a level support for baby to lie in there at an angle.
+She also has a soft pillows under her head and around the corners of the box ensuring her head is fully supported and not touching anything hard.
 There are also some pillows down either side of her to ensure that she is fully supported either side (not that she would be likely to roll in this case) as these also act as a soother for baby as they feel like they are being held.

 The Use of a Spotter Babies may be small and unable to move a great deal, but a newborn should never be left unattended, especially when in a prop or being photographed with an older sibling.
 Babies are born with an amazing startle reflex, which can be very strong.
 This can result in them jumping suddenly at an unexpected noise and falling out of position or, unless swaddled, hitting their arms or legs against the side of a prop.